Quantum optics in MATLAB: Dissipative atom-field dynamics

 The following code considers the dissipation of an atom through cavity $(\kappa\neq 0, \gamma=0$).
 The probability of finding the atom in excited state after each MCWF step is calculated through

-upto time $T$ with a step of $\delta t$.
-This forms a single trajectory.
-We calculate 5000 such trajectories and taken average.
-The result is compared with the result of the master equation in Fig. \ref{masterMCWF}.
+and taken averages over many realizations.
+The result is compared with the results of the master equation approach in Fig. \ref{masterMCWF}.
+We take 5000 realizations.
 The inset shows one of the MCWF trajectories in which a quantum jump (photon loss) occurs at $t\sim 56$.
-After the quantum jump, the atom and cavity reach to their ground state. \\
+After the quantum jump, the atom and cavity reach to their ground state.
+If the results from MCWF method do not match with that of the master equation approach, one needs to increase the number of realizations and decrease the time step $\delta t$.
+However, for such cases, the MCWF method becomes computationally much more expensive than the Lindblad master equation method. \\